opnsense/docs/source/manual/vpnet.rst

   By default for IKEv2 the timeout on connections triggering a dpd action takes at least a couple of minutes, when quicker interaction is needed the :code:`charon` retransmit timings should be changed which applies to all tunnels.
-These settings can be changed via the Advanced settings and thus applies to all, or when not yet supported on your version, a custom strongswan configuration.
+These settings can be changed via the Advanced settings, or when not yet supported on your version, a custom strongswan configuration.